F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Experimental Details

 \subsection{Focal Weight Hyperparameter $\gamma$}

 We sweep the Focal exponent \(\gamma \in \{0.5, 1.0, 2.0\}\) for each Focal-weighted method (F-GRPO, F-DAPO, F-CISPO) and select the best value by average in-domain math pass@1 at the best checkpoint.
 For reproducibility, the selected \(\gamma\) values for the setups reported in Table~\ref{tab:all_models} are summarized in Table~\ref{tab:gamma_selected}.
-Overall, the method is robust to the choice of \(\gamma\): across setups, the best results are attained at both \(\gamma=0.5\) and \(\gamma=1.0\).
+Table~\ref{tab:gamma_sweep_full} therefore makes the resulting pass@1 / pass@256 trade-off explicit, with \(\gamma=0\) denoting the corresponding unweighted baseline.
+Across model-method combinations, the selected values in Table~\ref{tab:gamma_selected} are always \(\gamma=0.5\) or \(\gamma=1.0\).
+Larger \(\gamma=2.0\) sometimes further improves pass@256 but more often introduces pass@1 trade-offs, suggesting that the practical search range is small.